Image by Design Plastic SurgeryCosmetic Surgery, Plastic Surgery, Facial Plastic Surgery, Minimally Invasive Surgery (BOTOX®)

 a builder of some sort - just let me work with my hands!
 I play guitar and like to sing (just don't look for me on American Idol...)

-When (your age) did you first realize you wanted to become a surgeon?
+When (your age) did you first realize you wanted to enter the health & medical field?
 And did you experience anything in particular to motivate you to achieve this prestigious goal?

 I knew in third grade.
 I was in the library and read all the books on rocketry and then saw a book called: "Lifeline, the story of Your Circulatory System"; by the end of the year I could name all the bones in the body.
 I never did change my mind.